Steve Mattin

-Stephen Mattin (born 29 October 1964) is a British automobile designer.
+Stephen Mattin (born 29 October 1964) is an English automobile designer.
 He is known as the chief designer of AvtoVAZ Lada, as well as the designer of Mercedes ML-Class and GL-Class E vehicles.

 Personal background

 Steve Mattin was born in Bedford, England on 29 October 1964 and grew up in Wootton.
 In 1987, he graduated from Coventry University, specialising in industrial design.

 Career

 In 1987, Mattin joined Mercedes-Benz in Sindelfingen, where he signed on as a designer for Daimler-Benz.
 He served in that role until 1990, when he was promoted Senior Designer.
 In 1993, he was promoted to Design Manager, where he remained until 2000, when he was promoted to Senior Design Manager.
 From 2003 to 2005, his work included overseeing the interior and exterior design/redesign of the S-Class, M-Class MKII (W164), SL, SLK MKII (R171), SLR McLaren, Maybach Mercedes, and the Grand Sports Tourer concept car and its subsequent production version.
 He is credited with the design of Mercedes ML-Class and GL-Class vehicles.